Your cart

 Even in the case of climbing shoes designed for women, in order to orient oneself in the multitude of products on the market today, it is sufficient to consider the salient factors previously mentioned and namely the morphology of the foot, the level of expertise of the climber and the field of use.

 Only by way of example, whoever has a slim foot can opt for models such as Futura or Katana.
-On the contrary, those with a fairly wide foot can opt for Miura VS or Finale VS.
+On the contrary, those with a fairly wide foot can opt for Miura VS or Finale.

 The web-series is on-line in 3 episodes in which the climbers and product specialists Pietro Dal Pra and Neil Gresham explain how to choose the right type of climbing shoe.